ZiyadAtti/will-you-be-my-valentine/README.md

 pnpm run deploy
 ```

-Made with ❤️ in Morocco!
+Made with ❤️ by BuildWithZiyad!